 The TTL and the time exceeded together can be used to determine how long it takes for a packet to travel from one hop to another.
 Once the Traceroute is complete you can then see the number of milliseconds (ms) that the packet took to reach a router.
 As a result, Traceroute is a good tool for measuring the latency within a network.

 The longer it takes for a packet to travel through a hop, the more latency there is.
 The presence of a high amount of latency tells a network administrator that the network isn’t performing as it should be.
-Traceroute is included by default on Windows and Unix devices.
+Traceroute is included by default on Windows and Unix operating systems.
 However, it can also be installed via an online download.

 See also: Traceroute Tools Review